 Looking at D.O's Cron automated tasks overview you will see that there are four bullet points regarding tasks that a properly configured cron job can manage:

-Looking deeper into core/modules/system/system.module
+Looking deeper into core/modules/system/system.module, you can see:

 function system_cron() {